Frequently Asked Questions (FAQs)

 - Conservation projects

-- Projects addressing diseases including medical research, personal health, and wellness programs
+- Projects addressing diseases, including medical research, personal health, and wellness program

 Are there any restrictions on geographical location?

-- Our budget for funding economic justice work in 2024 is $2,900,000, of which approximately $1 million of the 2024 budget for economic justice is available to support new partners.
+- Our budget for funding economic justice work in 2025 is approximately $3,900,000, of which approximately $1 million is available to support partners in 2025.

-- Our budget for funding racial justice work in 2024 is $3.8 million, of which approximately $2 million is available to support new partners.
+- Our budget for funding racial justice work in 2025 is approximately $3,900,000, of which approximately $1 million is available to support new partners in 2025.

-Our target budget for funding program-related investments in 2024 is approximately $3 million.
+Our budget for funding program-related investments in 2025 is approximately $4 million.
 Note: We have dedicated $22 million, five percent of the endowment, to be deployed in the coming years.

 What is the typical size of a funding award?